vans163/websocket2-drafts/websocket2-over-http2.md

 : <br/>deflate (represented by 2)

-A WebSocket2 over HTTP/2 frame starts with the full frame length in a special format called VarSize [##VarSize].
+A WebSocket2 over HTTP/2 frame starts with the full frame length in a special format called VarSize.
 If the first octet is less than 254, this is the full frame length.
 If the first octet is 254, read the next 16 bits as a little endian unsigned number for the frame length.
 If the first octet is 255, read the next 32 bits as a little endian unsigned number for the frame length.